youralien/sign_follower/README.md

 cv2.waitKey(0);
 ```

-The object then is to decide which grid cells contain the region of interest.
+The task now is to decide which grid cells contain the region of interest.
 You can write another function that takes this binary grid and determines the bounding box that will include all the grid cells that were turned on.

 ![][grid]
 [grid]: images/grid.png